nadin32/algo/README.md

 ### 1.Linear search  ##

 Sequenatial search of locating the element in the list.
+A simple approach is to do a linear search, i.e  find lemen xin in the list.

+    Start from the leftmost element of list[] and one by one compare x with each element of list[] If x matches with an element, return the index.
+    If x doesn’t match with any of elements, return -1.

+Performance.
 O(n) worst case.

+Linear search is rarely used practically because other search algorithms such as the binary search algorithm and hash tables allow significantly faster-searching comparison to Linear search.

 ### 2.Binary search  ##